DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 010.md

 #### Vouhi
 - Continue his second semester at the University, taking [[Algebraic Thinking]], [[Foundational Writing]], and [[Pescatarian Delights]].
 - Will get a visit from [[Lysander Oragonis]], checking in on his studies and the start of the new semester.
 He will also seek to talk to him about the trial, and what he saw.
 Lysander will mention the tragedy of the Needlework Nexus, and that he frequented it.
 - Before he leaves, Lysander will hand Vouhi a flyer to an event.
-The event will be
+The event will be held in the university banquet, and is a presentation on Morellus for international students.
 ### University
 - The party will run into Blark, who will remind them that tomorrow is the first day of school.
 - Arriving at 9am the morning of 1/11, the students of the party will attend the grand orientation of the university.
 Here,  Auric the Centaur will be seen parading all throughout the university.
 Booths lining the campus with food will be present, and the festivities will be livening.